antrikshmahato/ByteMe/README.md

-Byte Me Canteen System
+Byte Me Canteen System – Overview

-Overview
-Byte Me Canteen System is a Java-based CLI and GUI application designed to manage food orders in a college canteen.
-The system includes role-based functionalities for customers and admins, with features such as menu management, order processing, and sales reporting.
-The application is tested thoroughly, and a GUI is implemented
+Byte Me Canteen System is a Java-based CLI + GUI application designed to efficiently manage food ordering operations in a college canteen.
+The system supports role-based access for both customers and admins, enabling smooth management of menu items, orders, reviews, and daily sales.
+The project includes a fully integrated GUI, robust backend logic, and comprehensive unit testing.

-Features
+✨ Features
-Admin Features:
+Admin Features

+Menu Management:
-•	Menu Management: Add, update, and remove menu items.
+Add, update, and delete menu items.

+Order Management:
-•	Order Management: View pending orders, update order status, process refunds, and handle special requests.
+View pending orders, update order status, process refunds, and handle special requests.

-•	Daily Sales Report: Generate reports including total sales, most popular items, and the total number of orders.
+Daily Sales Report:
+Generate detailed sales reports, including:

+Total revenue

+Most popular items

+Total number of orders

-Customer Features:
+Customer Features

+Food Ordering:
-•	Food Ordering: Add, modify, and remove items in the cart, and proceed to checkout with payment options (cash or card).
+Add, update, or remove items from the cart and proceed to checkout using cash or card.

+Reordering:
-•	Reordering: Reorder previous orders from the order history.
+Quickly reorder previous meals from order history.

+Reviews:
-•	Reviews: Leave reviews for food items and view reviews from other customers.
+Submit reviews for food items and view feedback from other customers.

-Graphical User Interface
+🖥 Graphical User Interface

-•	Implemented a Graphical User Interface (GUI) for managing order history and the menu for both customers and admins, making it easier to interact with the system.
-General
-•	GUI Integration: An intuitive graphical user interface for interaction.
-•	CLI Support: Command-line interface for efficient operations.
+The project includes a user-friendly GUI for:

+Menu browsing and ordering

+Viewing and managing order history

+Admin-level menu and order management

+Both customers and admins can operate core functionalities through the GUI, enhancing accessibility and usability.

+⌨️ Command-Line Interface

+A full CLI mode is available for users who prefer terminal-based interaction.
+All core operations for both roles are supported.

+🧪 Testing

-•	Testing: Unit tests to ensure system reliability and correctness.
+Comprehensive unit tests ensure system reliability and correctness.
+Key test cases include:

-Testing
-•	Implemented tests for various system functionalities, including: o	Unavailable Items in Cart: Tests that items not available in the menu are not added to the cart and cannot be ordered. o	Invalid Usernames and Passwords: Tests to ensure that invalid usernames and passwords are rejected, preventing unauthorized login.
+Unavailable Items in Cart:
+Ensures that items not present in the menu cannot be added or ordered.

+Invalid Login Attempts:
+Verifies that invalid usernames and passwords are rejected to prevent unauthorized access.

+Additional tests cover ordering logic, menu updates, and more.

-UML Diagram
+📊 UML Diagram

+A detailed UML diagram is included to illustrate system architecture, class relationships, and workflow logic.